CCCSBuffet/pk_udp_blaster/README.md

 Your client program will be sending as fast as possible.
 The server will be responding as quickly as it can.
 The network stack on both sides have a fairly limited number of packets they can buffer before dropping them.

+Additionally, the client must attempt to read responses from the server **but not block on the read if no data is available**.

 Therefore, your client must **interleave** transmission and reception.
-Additionally, the client must attempt to read responses from the server **but not block on the read if no data is available**.
+E.g. inside the main loop you do one send and one attempt to receive (remember that reading does not block).
+But even this may not be performant.
+Maybe your main loop does one send and several attempts to receive?

 **This bears repeating:** The client cannot send out 262,000 packets and *then* start reading.
 In the inner loop you must **both** transmit and attempt to read.

-**And the client's socket must be set to non-blocking IO.** This is likely the first time you've ever seen this.
+**The client's socket must be set to non-blocking IO.** This is likely the first time you've ever seen this.

 The server can block on reading because it has nothing to do if there is